 3.2 The Discipline of Criminology

 What drives a person to become a criminologist?
 All scientists conduct measurements.
 Criminologists are no different.
-A criminologist examines crime in a “temporal-spatial” (time and space) way.
+A criminologist examines crime in a temporal-spatial (time and space) way.
 In these longitudinal studies, the characteristics of crimes and those who break the laws are measured.
-In an effort to curb or eliminate crime throughout history, writers and scholars have written and studied how to contribute toward the reduction, if not complete elimination, of crime.
-You might be surprised to learn that the term “criminology” is a relatively new one, developed just over one hundred years ago (Schmalleger, 2006).
+Throughout history, writers and scholars have studied and written about how to reduce, if not completely eliminate, crime.
+But you might be surprised to learn that the term “criminology” is a relatively new one, developed just over 100 years ago (Schmalleger, 2006).

 It is important to consider the theoretical assumptions of social policies regarding criminal deviance.
-Does the well-dressed person at a bus stop awaiting the arrival of a scheduled transit ride home after work, raise suspicions of the police?
-Absent any more detail, no. This subject is in a place where they are lawfully permitted to be, lacking any criminal motivation or intent.
-Contrast this situation with a person at that same bus stop whose manner of dress is in disarray, and who is waiting for another bus one hour later.
-Someone flags down a police officer and reports this person who “looks out of place.”
-The officer approaches the offending party and asks what’s happening, the response is, “I’m just hanging out.”
+Does the well-dressed person at a bus stop awaiting the arrival of a scheduled transit ride home after work raise suspicions with the police?
+Absent any more detail, no. This subject is in a place where they are lawfully permitted to be, lacking any apparent criminal motivation or intent.
+Contrast this situation with a person at that same bus stop whose manner of dress is in disarray and who is waiting for another bus one hour later.
+Someone flags down a police officer and reports that this person “looks out of place.”
+The officer approaches the individual and asks what is happening; the response is, “I’m just hanging out.”
 Has a crime been committed?
-In the days when the crime of vagrancy was on the books, then perhaps the answer is “yes.”
-In today’s world, generally, no crime has been committed.
+In the days when the crime of vagrancy was on the books, then perhaps the answer would be “yes.”
+But in today’s world, generally no crime has been committed.
 In a series of cases on vagrancy (City of Seattle v.
 Drew, 1967; City of St. Louis v.
 Gloner, 1908; Pinkerton v.
 Verberg, 1889; State v.
 Caez, 1963; Territory of Hawaii v.
-Anduha, 1931), various states ruled that laws exhibiting such vagueness and overly-broad language can conceivably give police the discretion to decide who walks the streets, and potentially penalize persons who are experiencing homelessness or are otherwise unsheltered.
-Such action taken by the police would be looked upon as an abuse of discretionary powers, and would be implicitly unconstitutional.
-At the time when this was occurring years ago, such action was generally considered to be the “law of the land,” and sanctioned by many communities which wanted squatting laws enforced.
-Today, the laws and the police who enforce them are taking different approaches in order to create solutions which will be sensitive to the needs of all parties.
+Anduha, 1931), various states ruled that laws exhibiting such vagueness and overly broad language could conceivably give police the discretion to decide who walks the streets and potentially penalize persons who are experiencing homelessness or are otherwise unsheltered.
+The courts in these cases viewed such police action as an abuse of discretionary powers and implicitly unconstitutional.
+Prior to these cases, vagrancy laws were generally considered to be the “law of the land” and sanctioned by many communities that wanted squatting laws enforced.
+Today, the laws and the police who enforce them are taking different approaches in order to create solutions that will be sensitive to the needs of all parties.

 An academic discipline that regards crime as a social phenomenon.
 It is an empirically-based, social-behavioral science investigating crime, criminals, and the criminal justice system.